akashnag/ash/README.md

 #### Install the latest stable release

+**Note: the stable release may not contain all features listed above**

 Go to the **ash** [Website](https://akashnag.github.io/ash) and download the latest stable release.
 Then extract the downloaded tar-ball into a folder and once inside that folder, open up your terminal from there and execute:

 ```bash